15 Cheapest Universities in Arkansas for International Students

 Founded in 1909, Arkansas State University (A-State) was initially established as an agriculture school.
 It has since expanded to provide higher education in different academic disciplines awarding degrees at undergraduate and graduate levels.
 The university is located in the northeast of Arkansas, where headquarters of various industry sectors are situated.
 This will significantly benefit its students because countless opportunities will await them.

-10. University of Central Arkansas
+12. University of Arkansas for Medical Sciences

 The University of Arkansas for Medical Sciences is the only health sciences institution in the state.
 It employs more than 10,000 employees and is affiliated with Arkansas Children’s Hospital and the Central Arkansas Veterans Healthcare System.
 The university provides research, education, and clinical programs, with medical sciences being offered on 2 campuses: Little Rock and Fayetteville.